kachurovskiy/nanoels/h5/README.md

   - If you get a `DEADLINE_EXCEEDED` error while installing `esp32`, [see this post for a workaround](https://forum.arduino.cc/t/ide-2-3-7-now-gives-error-4-deadline-exceeded/1422321/2)
 - Install `PS2KeyAdvanced` and `WebSockets` via Arduino IDE Library Manager
 - Download [this repository](https://github.com/kachurovskiy/nanoels/archive/refs/heads/main.zip), unzip, go to `h5` directory and open `h5.ino` file in the Arduino IDE
 - Check the top constants only if you need to change firmware defaults.
-Encoder, Z/X/Y axis, handwheel, manual stepping, and joystick parameters can usually be changed later in the Web UI `Machine Config`.
+Encoder, Z/X/Y axis, handwheel, manual stepping, and joystick parameters can usually be changed later in the Web UI `Machine Config`; PS/2 keyboard mapping can be changed in the Web UI `Keyboard` section.
 - Select "ESP32S3 Dev Module" as device at the top, pick the COM port that appears when you connect the device with a USB cable
 - Upload the sketch to your H5 controller, or use `Sketch > Export Compiled Binary` to create `.bin` files